-The Individualization Principle dictates that sports training should be adjusted according to each athlete's needs, such as age, gender, rate of progress, and previous experience.
-The goal of individualization is to capitalize on each athlete's strengths and minimize the effects of their shortcomings.
+The Individualization Principle dictates that sports training should be adjusted according to each athlete's characteristics and needs, such as age, gender, rate of progress, and previous experience.
+The goal of individualization is to capitalize on each athlete's strengths, exploit their genetic potential, and strengthen their weaknesses.

 1. Set Clear Goals.
 Goals set for team results can be personalized according to position and athletes' abilities.